Modi to attend oath taking ceremonies of Meghalaya, Nagaland, Tripura CMs

 The swearing-in ceremony in Tripura will be held on March 8, while in Meghalaya and Nagaland, it will be held on March 7.
 This was informed by Assam Chief Minister Himanta Biswa Sarma.

-Besides PM Modi, senior BJP leaders, including Union Home Minister Amit Shah, is likely accompany the Prime Minister in the oath-taking ceremonies in the northeastern states.
+Besides PM Modi, senior BJP leaders, including Union Home Minister Amit Shah, are likely to accompany the Prime Minister in the oath-taking ceremonies in the northeastern states.

 In the recently concluded Assembly elections, the BJP retained power with a clear majority in Tripura.